 Methods and materials for containment and cleaning up: Do not dry sweep.
 Do not use compressed air to clean spilled product.
-Use water spraying/flushing or ventilated or HEPA filtered vacuum cleaning system, or wet before sweeping.
+Use methods to control generation of airborne dust: wet before sweeping; use water spraying/flushing; or use ventilated or HEPA filtered vacuum cleaning system.
 Dispose of in closed containers.